taigrus/inais/README.md

 ## inais
-It isn't an information system :)
+It's not an information system :)